stormbeard/thesis/proposal/proposal.md

 of HDD tier and the single weak node has only 128GB of SSD tier and 1TB of HDD tier.
-If 3 simultaneous workloads were to generate data such that the working sets of the workloads are 50% of the local SSD tier, the weaker node is at a great disadvantage.
+If 3 simultaneous workloads were to generate data such that the working sets of the workloads are 50% of the local SSD tier, the weaker node is at a significant disadvantage.
 Given the current NDFS replica selection algorithm, we can expect 500GB of replica traffic to flood the weak node and fill up its SSD tier well before the workload is finished.
 An adaptive replica placement heuristic would mitigate this issue by taking disk usages into consideration.